avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 * To establish the connect between liquibase and postgres you need to make changes in liquibase.properties file.
 This is how you may do it.

 <img width="883" alt="Screenshot 2024-01-18 at 12 19 23 PM" src="https://github.com/avengers-p7/Documentation/assets/156056349/1e68f50a-d880-49e1-b841-f6ba98318418">

-6) *Install Gunicorn*
-Prior to running the application, it's essential to install Gunicorn

 ## 2. Building and running:
 1) *Run Migrations*